Standing Stone Trail: Route

 The route of the Standing Stone Trail is described here from south to north.
 The trail begins at a junction with the Tuscarora Trail near the dam and artificial lake at Cowans Gap State Park.
 The Standing Stone Trail briefly heads to the south through the state park, but then turns north and climbs to the top of Cove Mountain.
 At 2.4 miles it exits the state park and enters the first of several discontiguous segments of Rothrock State Forest.
 Along the top of the ridge formed by Cove Mountain, there are some small parcels of private land where hiking is prohibited during Pennsylvania's deer hunting season.
-After descending off the mountain, the trail passes through a rugged hollow called "The Narrows" at 7.5 miles, then at 8.5 miles encounters an old grade remaining from an uncompleted cross-Pennsylvania railroad attempted by William Henry Vanderbilt in the 1890s, locally known as "Vanderbilt's Folly".
+After descending off the mountain, the trail passes through a rugged hollow called "The Narrows" at 7.5 miles, then at 8.5 miles encounters an old grade remaining from an uncompleted cross-Pennsylvania railroad attempted by William Henry Vanderbilt in the 1880s, locally known as "Vanderbilt's Folly".

 At 10.0 miles the trail walks briefly along US Route 522 near the village of Burnt Cabins, then continues north through some farm fields.
 After a crossing of Little Aughwick Creek, the trail enters State Game Lands 81 and begins a lengthy climb to the top of Blacklog Mountain.
 The trail follows the top of this ridge for about the next nine miles, and then descends into an agricultural valley.
-At 19.8 miles the trail follows PA Route 475 for short distance through the village of Meadow Gap, then follows paved residential roads to the west, including a road bridge over Aughwick Creek, until turning onto PA Route 994 and walking through the village of Three Springs at 24.7 miles.
+At 19.8 miles the trail follows PA Route 475 for a short distance through the village of Meadow Gap, then follows paved residential roads to the west, including a road bridge over Aughwick Creek, until turning onto PA Route 994 and walking through the village of Three Springs at 24.7 miles.
 The trail then turns back to the north and enters State Game Lands 99, climbing to the top of Jacks Mountain for another lengthy ridgetop walk.
 At 33.7 miles the trail reaches Butler Knob shelter, followed about one mile later by a fire tower.
 At 36.3 miles the trail reaches a talus slope with a vista called Hall of the Mountain King, followed by a side trail that leads briefly to another talus slope and vista called the Throne Room.
 The trail then enters State Game Lands 71 and descends off of Jacks Mountain, walking through the village of Mapleton.
 At 46.1 miles, in the center of Mapleton, the trail briefly joins PA Route 655 and uses the road bridge over the Juniata River.